wp-plugins/simply-show-hooks/readme.txt

 * Added a hook name heading to the dropdown menu to easier identify, copy and use the hooks.
 * Added an A and F to identify whether a hook is an Actions and Filter.
 * Changed the color of the Actions and Filters hook markers.

+= 1.1.1 =
+* Fixed small typo showing Filter as Action in heading.